Removal jurisdiction: Timeliness of removal

 When defendants want to remove, they ordinarily must do so within 30 days of receiving the complaint, "through service or otherwise", under (b).
 An exception applies if diversity jurisdiction, and thus removal jurisdiction, is lacking at the time of the initial pleading in state court, but becomes available within a year after initiation of the suit.
 In such case, defendants may remove under 28 U.S.C. §1446(b) (second paragraph).
 For example, a federal court would not initially have removal jurisdiction over claims under state law brought by a Texas citizen against another Texas citizen and a New York citizen.
 However, should the Texas defendant be dropped from the claim, the New York citizen can remove if one year has not passed since the initiation of the suit.
 Some courts permit equitable tolling of the one-year limitation of §1446(b) if the original complaint was an attempt in bad faith to evade federal jurisdiction.

 Defendants may remove state law claims for which a federal court has only supplemental jurisdiction, if they share a common nucleus of operative fact with claims based on federal law.
-The federal court has the discretion to accept the case as a whole or remand the issues of state law, however the court must apply state substantive law to state law claims, as opposed to federal law- a practice which is inline to actions brought under 42 U.S.C.
+The federal court has the discretion to accept the case as a whole or remand the issues of state law, however the court must apply state substantive law to state law claims, as opposed to federal law—a practice which is in-line to actions brought under 42 U.S.C.
 1983.